javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 This document outlines the technical specifications, required APIs, integration tasks, and estimated costs and time for implementation.

 ### Objectives
-1. **Create Realistic AI Avatars**: Replace real chefs with AI-driven avatars that simulate human conversation and provide cooking-related assistance in multiple languages.
+- **Create Realistic AI Avatars**: Replace real chefs with AI-driven avatars that simulate human conversation and provide cooking-related assistance in multiple languages.
-2. **Seamless Recipe Access**: Ensure avatars can access the Pinecone database for real-time recipe suggestions, link embedding to areas in the site (products, recipes, etc.), instructions, and troubleshooting based on user requests.
+- **Seamless Recipe Access**: Ensure avatars can access the Pinecone database for real-time recipe suggestions, link embedding to areas in the site (products, recipes, etc.), instructions, and troubleshooting based on user requests.
-3. **Multilingual Support**: Enable avatars to handle conversations in multiple languages using the language model of ChatGPT and the voice synthesis capabilities of DeepBrain/HeyGen.
+- **Multilingual Support**: Enable avatars to handle conversations in multiple languages using the language model of ChatGPT and the voice synthesis capabilities of DeepBrain/HeyGen.
-4. **User Interaction**: Provide a smooth, human-like interaction experience where users can ask cooking-related questions, get advice, and receive personalized recommendations in real time.
+- **User Interaction**: Provide a smooth, human-like interaction experience where users can ask cooking-related questions, get advice, and receive personalized recommendations in real-time.

 ---

 ## Phased Development Plan

 ### Trial Phase
-We need to decide whether to go with **HeyGen** or **DeepBrain** for avatar engine selection.
+We need to decide if we will proceed with **HeyGen** or **DeepBrain**.

 - **Goal**: HeyGen offers a trial tier, while DeepBrain does not.
-A draft on each platform is needed to evaluate KPIs including response time, avatar realism, user experience features, voice quality, scalability, and cost.
+A draft on each platform will check major KPIs for performance, including response time, realistic avatars, user experience features, voice quality, scalability, price, and other relevant metrics.
-- **Full List of KPIs**: Refer to the document [here](https://docs.google.com/document/d/1v7VXisC4FvhdEpD_Wj6v79LxoW5FaXVWdMLR-_wzkYU/edit?usp=sharing).
+- **Full List of KPIs**: [Available here](https://docs.google.com/document/d/1v7VXisC4FvhdEpD_Wj6v79LxoW5FaXVWdMLR-_wzkYU/edit?usp=sharing)

 ### Phase 1: Initial AI Avatar Development (First Avatar as PoC or MVP)
-**Goal**: Create the first functional AI avatar integrating ChatGPT, Pinecone Database, and the DeepBrain/HeyGen Avatar Engine.
+**Goal**: Create the first functional AI avatar that integrates ChatGPT, Pinecone database, and the DeepBrain/HeyGen Avatar Engine.

 #### Tasks and Timeline
 1. **DeepBrain/HeyGen API Integration**
-   - **Task**: Study and integrate DeepBrain/HeyGen API to generate realistic avatars that can respond in real-time with human-like gestures, facial expressions, and speech.
+   - **Task**: Study and integrate DeepBrain/HeyGen API to generate realistic avatars that respond in real-time with human-like gestures, facial expressions, and speech.
    - **Time Estimation**: 1 week for API familiarization, testing, and avatar setup.
    - **Dependencies**: DeepBrain/HeyGen documentation and access.